(image courtesy of clipart barn.com)

 Does life begin at 46?
 (2010)

 Conventional wisdom about life’s journey, suggests The Economist magazine, is that our path is “a long slow decline from sunlit uplands towards the valley of death.”
 If so, then why is the cover of the magazine’s year-end issue headlined “The joy of growing old (or why life begins at 46)” . . .
 Conventional wisdom, according to research, is wrong.
 True, we start off our adulthoods pretty happy and become increasingly disenchanted as middle age approaches.
 However, our outlook then gets better as we age.
-The Economist cites research studies to back up its proposition, overcoming the presumption that this is more Boomer-inspired babble about how 60 is the new 40.

 What will be your body of work?
 (2009)